 - Time spent off the road due to maintenance

 - Unforeseen breakdowns

 - Decreases in fuel economy–a key expenditure when you’re on the road

 Regular oil changes help your truck improve fuel economy and ensure that each part works together as they should for a healthy engine that keeps running.

 Semi-truck oil change intervals are fairly regular, pending any external factors that may require you to change the oil sooner than you would otherwise.
 It would be best if you never tried to drive your truck for longer than necessary without changing the oil, as the engine lubricant is what protects all of the vital components that keep your truck running.
 However, you can take the best driving practices to minimize the chances of needing a premature oil change.

 First, always ensure that you use an oil filter that meets your engine manufacturer’s specifications.
 Having your routine service done at a professional center, such as LubeZone Truck Lube Center, is an excellent way to make sure the right parts are used on your truck every time.
 As truck industry experts, our technicians and service representatives can match the correct parts to your engine.

 You may want to consider completing a full oil analysis.
 LubeZone Truck Lube Center is proud to offer this service, providing you with a comprehensive overview of your engine’s health.

-If you’re on the road, are about to begin or have just finished a trip, stop at the nearest LubeZone Truck Lube Center for your next semi-truck oil change.
+If you’re on the road, are about to begin, or have just finished a trip, stop at the nearest LubeZone for your next semi-truck oil change.
 We’ll get you in and out in just 30 to 40 minutes!

-LubeZone is the fastest growing dedicated semi-truck service in the United States with locations in Texas, California, Oklahoma and Georgia.
+LubeZone is the fastest growing dedicated semi-truck service in the United States with locations in Texas, California, Oklahoma, North Carolina and Georgia.
 Our preventative maintenance solutions are designed to get the professional driver back on the road FAST.